There are many excuses people use for not exercising,

 If you don’t watch TV, read or chat on the phone with a friend while doing a treadmill or elliptical workout.

 Another of the excuses people use for not exercising is that they’ve failed in the past, so they don’t think they can stick to working out.

 Following are some common reasons for failure and how to overcome them.

 - Did you neglect to set a schedule?

 Having a plan to work to will help mentally prepare you and make it easier to stick to a fitness regimen.

 - Did you dislike the workout you chose to do?

-Some people like exercise, period.
+Some people like to train, period.
 For others, there may only be one exercise they enjoy.
-Keep looking.
-You will find yours.
+If you haven’t found yours, keep looking.
+You will find it.